mcunningham917/PHanalysis/README.md

 ## 1) Scripts to generate output for each ROI

-Each script points the [PH](https://github.com/mcunningham917/PHtools) routine to the proper input, in [PHdata](https://github.com/mcunningham917/PHdata), and writes output to [PHanalysis](https://github.com/mcunningham917/PHanalysis).
+Each script points the progressive hypsometry routine (see [PHtools](https://github.com/mcunningham917/PHtools)) to the proper input, in [PHdata](https://github.com/mcunningham917/PHdata), and writes output to [PHanalysis](https://github.com/mcunningham917/PHanalysis).
 It also customizes the axes limits for each output figure.